Nate-Dawg04/startup/README.md

 [My Notes](notes.md)

-Frustrated with switching between Learning Suite, Canvas, and a thousand other platforms for school assignments?
-Tired of losing track of your new years resolutions?
-Wouldn't it be great if there was just a single place to keep track of everything... if only... but wait!
-Look no farther than Procrastinot, an all new platform designed to let you focus on what matters most: the homework itself, your goals, and your gospel study!
-Find all you homework assignments in one place, keep track of and review your personal goals, and create a personalized gospel study plan for the week.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [X] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [X] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Frustrated with switching between Learning Suite, Canvas, and a thousand other platforms for school assignments?
+Tired of losing track of your new years resolutions?
+Wouldn't it be great if there was just a single place to keep track of everything... if only... but wait!
+Look no farther than **Procrastinot**, an all new platform designed to let you focus on what matters most: the homework itself, your goals, and your gospel study!
+Find all you homework assignments in one place, keep track of and review your personal goals, and create a personalized gospel study plan for the week.

 ### Design